numpy/numpy/doc/source/reference/simd/build-options.rst

 -----------

-The following options are mainly used to change the default behavior of optimizations that targeting certain CPU features:
+The following options are mainly used to change the default behavior of optimizations that target certain CPU features:

 - ``--cpu-baseline``: minimal set of required CPU features.
    Default value is ``min`` which provides the minimum CPU features that can